userfromdarkside/end-to-end-data-project-with-ADF-and-Databricks/README.md

 - then select csv format because all the data files I have are csv
 - select the linked service for github that was created before. then go to advanced -> click open this dataset
  <img width="843" height="816" alt="image" src="https://github.com/user-attachments/assets/44f3fb84-9206-499b-80a6-0af3d46d1b79" />

-- create a parameter for relative URLs
+-create a parameter for relative URLs
   <img width="1504" height="846" alt="image" src="https://github.com/user-attachments/assets/f2a24f2f-1bd9-49b6-8168-9e1d0937142e" />